 Sometimes, the vein pattern on a leaf is visible.
 These veins exhibit intricate patterns across the surface of a leaf.
 Veins can be displayed as a few shades lighter or darker than the surrounding leaf color.

 The color of the leaves will depend on the season.
-Typically, trees are more green and vibrant during the Spring season and gradually become duller in color through Summer.
+Typically, trees are more green and vibrant during spring and gradually become duller in color through Summer.

-In the Fall, leaves can turn into an array of oranges and reds until it finally becomes brown and ultimately falls off of the tree for the Winter.
+In the Fall, leaves can turn into an array of oranges and reds until they finally become brown and ultimately fall off the tree for the Winter.

-Not all trees will go through this cycle as there are many species that do not exhibit this color change in the season.
+Not all trees will go through this cycle as many species do not exhibit this color change in the season.

 LIST OF RESOURCES